 This course introduces the students to architectural drawings.
 Students will learn how to navigate and interpret a set of plans through the use of site plans, floor plans, elevations, sections, and details.
-Course offered On Campus.
 Prerequisite: None.
+Course offered on campus.

 CT202 Material Estimating 3 CR